ljubobratovicrelja/aegear/README.md

 ## 🔮 Future Work

 Aegear is under active development and continues to expand beyond its initial scope.
 Planned or experimental features include:

-Trajectory prediction with temporal modeling: A GRU-based module is currently under development to process sequences of spatial heatmaps and predict the fish’s next position.
-This temporal prior aims to improve tracking stability under occlusion, noise, or visually ambiguous scenes.

 Multi-object support: Future releases may introduce multi-fish tracking, requiring new detection and association logic.